 This has always been something that people have asked me, both professionally and people asking who are starting out in photography!
 Now….
-Firstly, I’ll want to say I’m solicitor, so if you’re looking for hard and fast legal advice on photography, then please seek legal advice from a solicitor who specialises in Photography Law… This is all information that I have looked into and researched through police information pages, common law and in general wanting to be a sensible photographer.
+Firstly, I’ll want to say I’m no solicitor, so if you’re looking for hard and fast legal advice on photography, then please seek legal advice from a solicitor who specialises in Photography Law… This is all information that I have looked into and researched through police information pages, common law and in general wanting to be a sensible photographer.
 It’s about knowing your rights, not about trying to find loopholes to be a nuisance to police and security forces here in the UK.

 Now that i’ve said that, please take a look below.

 Photographers Rights: Public vs Private

 Members of the public do not need a permit to shoot in public places and, apart from some notable exceptions, you can shoot private buildings or property as long as you’re standing on public land.
 Think of paparazzi stood waiting outside the celebrities house waiting to take their shot.

 ‘Public’ property is rather a loose term, because all land in the UK is owned, even if it’s accessible at all times.
 Some public places do have bylaws preventing commercial photography, such as in Trafalgar Square, Parliament Square and the Royal Parks.
 So if you’re carrying out a commissioned gig, you’ll need to have a permit, if however you’re just taking personal happy snaps, then you’ll be fine.
 There are some ‘prohibited places’, which it is an offence to take photos of (such as factories, dockyards and mines owned by the Crown).
 These often are will signed to state that there is a No Photography policy.

 It can be hard to discern if you’re on public or private property, as a lot of private property isn’t clearly marked.
 Unless you’re absolutely sure that you’re on the public highway, it pays to be cautious.